 Jill Barber is a past pupil of Sligo Grammar School and her own children attended the school.
 Jill’s family have lived in Carney for generations and Jill currently runs the very successful Drumcliffe Tea House.

-Owen is a past pupil of Sligo Grammar School.
+Eoin is a past pupil of Sligo Grammar School and works in finance.
+He is currently based in Dublin.